tdavidna/tdavidna.github.io/_pages/about.md

 Areas of Competency
 ======
-	ETL Architect and Solution expert in the DW&BI space using Informatica, Ab>Initio.
+	ETL Architect and Solution expert in the DW&BI space using Informatica, Ab>Initio.</br>
-	Enterprise Data Warehouse Solution Architecture including Data Vault and Dimensional Modeling 	Requirements gathering and Effort estimation for solutioning.
+	Enterprise Data Warehouse Solution Architecture including Data Vault and Dimensional Modeling</br>
+	Requirements gathering and Effort estimation for solutioning. </br>
 	Performed detailed transformation design, impact analysis, source to target mapping.

 Education
 ======
-Master’s in Data Science – Bellevue, NE (In Progress) Master’s in computer applications – (INDIA)
+Master’s in Data Science – Bellevue, NE (In Progress)</br>
+Master’s in computer applications – (INDIA)

 For more info